h-enes-simsek/EksiEngel/server/djangoRelated/setupProductionServer/readme.txt

 ALTER ROLE myprojectuser SET default_transaction_isolation TO 'read committed';
 ALTER ROLE myprojectuser SET timezone TO 'UTC';
 GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;

+if there is a test code to carry out test, the user might need to create a db priviliage ALTER USER myprojectuser CREATEDB;

 \q

 # install django project (maybe from git)